CALL US TO GET BACK TO UR DESTINATION

 Frequently Asked Questions

-Can contaminated AdBlue stop my car from starting?
+Does contaminated AdBlue prevent my vehicle from starting?

 Yes.
-In severe cases, the system may prevent the engine from starting at all.
+This system can even prevent the engine from starting if severe.

 Yes.
-Even a small amount can damage the SCR system.
+Any quantity of this can harm the SCR system.

-No. AdBlue contamination never resolves on its own.
+No. The contamination of AdBlue will never go away on its own.

 Final Words